Do you need help creating an organized desk in your office or workspace?

 Keep supplies contained in a single area of your desk, such as the far left or right corner.
 Use either a desk caddy or several uniformly sized and stackable metal, plastic or wooden containers to make the most of your space.

 Take a few minutes to clean out a desk drawer.
 Make sure you can close the drawer completely without any problems.
-Use flat, shallow containers or trays to store supplies so things don’t roll around.
+Additionally, use flat, shallow containers or trays to store supplies so things don’t roll around.

 See if there’s any overhead shelving or cabinets you can use for storage.
 Be sure to take stock of walls and other areas near your desk.
-Hang supplies in wall pouches, set up floating shelves or store small items in magnetic containers on metal filing cabinets.
+Hang supplies in wall pouches, or set up floating shelves.
+In addition, store small items in magnetic containers on metal filing cabinets.

 Corral files